 What is the purpose of smell?

-How can I smell more in the wine?
+How can I smell more in wine?

 A small experiment